 Well, shit, when he put it like that…

 “My right leg is basically bionic,” I said.
 “Hip replacement, pins holding my knee together, steel grafted to my shin and femur, you get the drift.
 I was medically discharged because of it.”

 I nodded, knowing he would feel my answer because of our proximity.

 Jakob didn’t pull away, and he didn’t look at me with pity.
-He put one hand on my hip and leaned in instead.
+He put a hand on my injured hip, gently, and leaned in instead.
 “What happened?”

-For some reason, our forced-intimacy made talking about it easier than usual.
-Maybe that was thanks to the fact that with his nose buried in my hair, I didn’t have to look at him as I spoke.
-Or because he hadn’t reacted the way I anticipated.
-Or maybe it was because as a Night Stalker, I knew he’d seen worse shit than I had and could understand what I was about to say.
+For some reason our forced intimacy made talking about it easier than usual.
+Maybe that was because with his nose buried in my hair, I didn’t have to look at him as I spoke or because he hadn’t reacted the way I anticipated, or maybe it was because as a Night Stalker, I knew he’d seen worse shit than I had and could understand what I was about to say.